klark17/FlaskProject/README.md

-"# FlaskProject"
-This is a project designed for thesis research currently in progress.
+This is a Flask project designed for thesis research and is currently in progress.